camunda/camunda-docs-manual/content/update/minor/72-to-73/index.md

 * `camunda-engine-cdi`
 * ...

 There are no new mandatory dependencies.
-That means, upgrading the version should suffice to migrate a process application in terms of dependencies.
+That means, updating the version should suffice to migrate a process application in terms of dependencies.

 ## Special Considerations

 This section describes a change in the engine's default behavior.
 While the change is reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+Accordingly, this section applies to any embedded process engine but is not required for a successful update.

 ### Task Query Expressions